 I can then flick down through hundreds of articles in minutes, reading only the headlines, dipping into an introduction or indeed the full article if I think it is actually worth reading.
 And I can mark them all as “Read” very easily as I go along, ensuring those particular articles don’t appear again.
 I’ve categorised the different feeds into groups, which further speeds up the process too.
 The benefit of Feedly is the time it saves me in getting through huge numbers of articles.

 App 5: Pocket

-And then there’s Pocket, which is my scrapbook of articles that I’ve “cut out” and saved for later.
+And then there’s Pocket, which I see as my sister App to Feedly – another old favourite.
+This is my scrapbook of articles that I’ve “cut out” and saved for later.
 As I see articles of interest on the web or that come through to Feedly, some catch my attention to be read later when I’ve a bit more time on my hands.
 With 2 clicks, I put them in my Pocket and can also tag the articles for different purposes – it might be to share out later, to rewrite with my perspective, maybe to help me develop a new angle for my proposition etc.

 I can then go back into Pocket when I want to carry out an activity and simply click on the article that I’ve saved for that very purpose.
 It’s all very easy and it means you don’t lose great articles that you’ve read.